sambaTux/Ubuntu10.04_server_on_soekris_net5501-70_CF/README.txt

        Download newest comBIOS: http://soekris.com/downloads.html

-       Look here for a update how to: http://wiki.soekris.info/Updating_Bios
+       Look here for an update how to: http://wiki.soekris.info/Updating_Bios

        As we have just configured "minicom", I recommend to use it here, too.